Written By: DiveThru Team

 Are you excited to talk therapy with us?
 Let’s dive thru…

 You must have a million questions about therapy and this one is likely at the top of the list!
-We agree it’s a great starting point — with a dozen different titles used interchangeably, it can get pretty confusing.
+We agree it’s a great starting point — with a dozen different titles that sometimes get used interchangeably, it can get pretty confusing.
 Don’t worry, we’re swooping in to help.

 According to the Canadian Psychological Association, psychologists study how people think, feel and behave and then apply their knowledge to help people understand and/or change their behaviour.

 While some psychologists focus primarily on research and work with universities or government organizations, others work as practitioners in hospitals, schools, clinics, or other facilities.
 It’s not weird if you find a psychologist involved in both research and practice as most of them do both.

 In Canada, to become a psychologist you must complete a master’s and/or doctoral degree in psychology (PhD or PsyD).
 This ranges between 6 and 10 years of university, a time during which you’ll pick an area to focus on and specialize your training in.
 A doctoral degree basically means extra training and research, which also comes with a “Dr.” title.

 So that’s cool…but how can they actually help you with your mental health?
 Psychologists who work as practitioners are trained to “assess and diagnose problems in thinking, feeling and behaviour.”
 They’re experts in a variety of mental health problems, with a great understanding of aspects that determine your behaviour.
 They can diagnose the role of psychological factors in your life and help you understand them too so that you can solve problems with clarity.

 They’re basically superheroes who come into your life to help you identify what the problem is and then help you overcome it.
 Wait, no, you’re the superhero — they’re your Yoda, your Splinter, your Jarvis, your Gandalf, your Woody, your Dumbledore!